cmintert/Abyssal_TTRPG/Abyssal.md

 Beta, it is not considered play-ready to its full extent.
 This version is provided to gather feedback on the rules and setting of the game.
 Abyssal is a game written for the love of science fiction, horror and investigative genres.
-It contains descriptions of horror and violence.
+It contains descriptions of horror and violence

-Cover Picture is created with Dalle-3

 Abyssal - Alpha © 2024 by Christian Mintert is licensed under CC BY-NC-ND 4.0.
 To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc-nd/4.0

-![A screenshot of a video game Description automatically generated](C:\Users\chris\PycharmProjects\Abyssal_TTRPG\Word_images/media/image2.jpeg){width="8.472222222222221in" height="11.196527777777778in"}

 # Contents